-- CAR: US$3,690,000
+- Central African Republic: US$3,690,000

 - Chad: US$6,955,170

-- Somalia (Federal government): US$1,380,000
+- Somalia (federal government): US$1,380,000

 - Yemen: US$10,000,000

-- Through its Operational Framework for Effective Support in Fragile and Conflict-affected States, and its Guidelines for Accelerated Support in Emergency and Early Recovery Situations, GPE has successfully promoted coordinated decisions about the best way to utilize resources in crisis settings, such as shifting them to non-governmental providers for direct service provision during acute crises.
+- Through its Operational Framework for Effective Support in Fragile and Conflict-affected States, and its Guidelines for Accelerated Support in Emergency and Early Recovery Situations, GPE has successfully promoted coordinated decisions about efficient and best use of resources in crisis settings, such as shifting them to nongovernmental providers for direct service provision during acute crises.

-According to a 2013 Brookings study, GPE has introduced “modalities that not only allow GPE to support new countries affected by fragility and conflict entering the partnership but also continue supporting the education needs of young people when stable countries experience crises and disasters.”
+- According to a 2013 Brookings study, GPE has introduced “modalities that not only allow GPE to support new countries affected by fragility and conflict entering the partnership but also continue supporting the education needs of young people when stable countries experience crises and disasters.”